 Easter basket and we read Heaven is for Real.

+I can't begin to list the many thoughts and worries that went through my mind after losing Coyt and Cannon.
+In my 32 years, I had never experienced tragedy.
 I wanted to know answers to questions that I couldn't find on Google.
 When am I supposed to go back to work?
 When is it okay to laugh?
 To smile?
 To live?
 When will I feel whole again?
 And why was the answer to my prayer and the prayer of so many others "no"?
 They were just tiny little babies…

 I was faced with a lot of anxiety in trying to figure out how to live again.
 I wanted to know how other mothers in my situation managed.
 I'm not kidding when I say I googled those things- I Google everything.
 I found very few scenarios that helped.
 The truth was, everyone's situation is different.